AceRedminer/HEG/Revisions 1er Semestre/Ideation/IdeationRevisions.md

 - Modern marketing is not about influencing sales, it is about influencing valuers in customers' lives
 - It is about building relationships that last beyond a single sale, creating loyalty over time
 - The job of a merketer is not to sell products; it is to modify behavior

 ---

+## Multiple Choice Assessment (MCA)

+### Questions

+### 1. What is the primary goal of an exchange in marketing?
+A) To maximize costs for both parties
+B) To minimize rewards for one party
+C) To offer something desired in return for fulfilling needs and wants
+D) To eliminate trade-offs in transactions

+### 2. What is the main focus of building relationships in marketing?
+A) Increasing the frequency of transactions
+B) Turning occasional buyers into loyal customers
+C) Offering discounts and promotions
+D) Reducing customer interaction

+### 3. What defines a market in marketing terms?
+A) A group of sellers offering similar products
+B) A physical place where goods are sold
+C) Buyers with shared needs and wants that can be fulfilled through exchange
+D) A platform for promoting products

+### 4. Which component of the rhetorical triangle appeals to emotions?
+A) Logos
+B) Ethos
+C) Pathos
+D) Trust

+### 5. According to modern marketing, what is the role of a marketer?
+A) To sell products effectively
+B) To increase brand visibility
+C) To modify customer behavior
+D) To reduce competition

+### Answers
+1. **C) To offer something desired in return for fulfilling needs and wants**
+2. **B) Turning occasional buyers into loyal customers**
+3. **C) Buyers with shared needs and wants that can be fulfilled through exchange**
+4. **C) Pathos**
+5. **C) To modify customer behavior**

+---